Yellow Jackets Vs. Honey Bees – Comparison Guide

 - Fun reading: Discover what bees and wasps have the longest stingers.

 The characteristics of a honey bee will vary depending on its breed.
 For example, Africanized bees are highly aggressive towards any threat, while Buckfast bees are often gentle.
-Other factors like weather and foraging conditions will also impact a honey bee’s mood, so never assume a nest of bees is friendly.

 Interesting reading